Mixed Acid-Base Interpretation

 Delta Gap Explained Step by Step

-The delta gap is used when a patient has a high anion gap metabolic acidosis and you want to know whether there is also a second metabolic disorder.
+The delta gap is used when a patient has a high anion gap metabolic acidosis and you want to know whether a second metabolic disorder is also present.

-It helps answer an important question: is this a pure high anion gap acidosis, or is there also metabolic alkalosis or normal anion gap acidosis?
+It helps answer a practical bedside question: is this a pure high anion gap acidosis, or is there also metabolic alkalosis or normal anion gap metabolic acidosis?

 Measured AG − Normal AG